AdjointBackMapV2: Precise Reconstruction of Arbitrary CNN Unit's Activation via Adjoint Operators: Model

-\paragraph{Five reconstruction modes (RMs)} Our AdjointBackMapV2 approach provides five reconstruction modes (RMs) to reconstruct the effective hypersurface, depending on the location of the unit in the CNN, and on the convolution operation's variant: $RM0$ will project from the FC layer, and the remaining four ($RM4 \sim RM1$) will project from a convolutional layer.
-Generally, two factors will distinguish one RM from another: \begin{enumerate} \item Whether to separate the kernels in-channel-wise for mapping; \item Whether to split the strides down for mapping. \end{enumerate} All RMs and their algebraic relationships between the forward and backward paths are illustrated in Fig.\ref{figModel:two_factors}.
-For a more concrete discussion, we use the following setup.
-Suppose a CNN with Leaky ReLU as activation function has been trained on CIFAR-10.
+To help keep track of the steps in the following, we elaborate on an example using concrete image and kernel sizes.
+Suppose a CNN activated with Leaky ReLUs has been trained on the CIFAR-10.
 It takes a $32 \times 32 \times 3$ (height $\times$ width $\times$ channels) RGB image $\mathbf{x}_{n}$ to predict 10 classes.
-Its ${l}^{th}$ Conv layer has kernels $\mathbf{w}_{l, 3 \times 3 \times 32 \times 64}$ (h $\times$ w $\times$ in-chs $\times$ out-chs) convolving on $16 \times 16 \times 32$ in-ch feature maps with convolution stride $= 2$ and padding = ``SAME'' \cite{abadi2016tensorflow}.
-The implementation of 2-D convolution \cite{abadi2016tensorflow} states: a kernel $\mathbf{w}_{3 \times 3}$ only convolves on its corresponding $16 \times 16$ in-ch feature map through $8 \times 8$ (a stride move $s$ ranges from $0$ to $63$).
-Then, all $32$ convolved feature maps are added together in-channel-wise (in-ch summation) as an $8 \times 8$ out-ch feature map that will be subsequently added to the bias.
-Thus, the $l^{th}$ layer is supposed to produce an $8 \times 8 \times 64$ out-ch feature map.
-Besides, it may have global pooling \cite{lin2013network} (g\_p) applied right after activated feature maps, before entering the FC layer.
+Its ${l}^{th}$ conv layer has kernels $\mathbf{w}_{l, 3 \times 3 \times 32 \times 64}$ (h $\times$ w $\times$ in-chs $\times$ out-chs) convolving on $16 \times 16 \times 32$ in-ch feature maps with the training stride $= 2$ and padding = ``SAME'' \cite{abadi2016tensorflow}.
+The implementation of 2-D convolution \cite{abadi2016tensorflow} states that a kernel $\mathbf{w}_{3 \times 3}$ only convolves on its corresponding $16 \times 16$ in-ch feature map through $8 \times 8$ moves (a stride move $s$ ranges from $0$ to $63$); Then, all $32$ convolved feature maps are added together in-channel-wise (in-ch summation) as an $8 \times 8$ out-ch feature map that will flow to fuse with bias.
+Thus, the $l^{th}$ layer is supposed to produce an $8 \times 8 \times 64$ out-ch feature maps.
+Besides, it may have a global pooling \cite{lin2013network} (g\_p) applied right after the activated feature maps for the FC layer.